Habib Bourguiba: Higher education in Paris

 When he arrived in Paris, Bourguiba settled in Saint-Séverin hotel, near Place Saint-Michel, where he occupied a room located on the sixth floor for 150 francs per month.
 Having had some hard times, his problems were resolved as he obtained a scholarship of 1800 francs, payable in two installments, and enrolled in Paris law School, in the Sorbonne to attend psychology and literature classes.
 Aware that he came to France to "arm himself intellectually against France", he devoted himself to law and to the discovery of French civilization.
 Bourguiba often participated in political debates, read newspapers and followed closely the evolution of French politics during the Third Republic.
-Sensitive to the ideas of Leon Blum, following the Congress of Tours, he was opposed to the Bolsheviks and got interested in Gandhi's process to transform the Indian national Congress into a powerful mass organization.
+Sensitive to the ideas of Leon Blum, following the Congress of Tours, he was opposed to the Bolsheviks and got interested in Mahatma Gandhi's process to transform the Indian national Congress into a powerful mass organization.
 In addition, he showed a great interest in his fellow Tunisian, Mahmoud El Materi.

 After vacations spent between Mahdia and Monastir, Bourguiba returned to Paris for the start of the 1925–26 school year, worried about the nationalist struggle in his country.
 His conditions improved as he moved in the University Campus in Jourdan boulevard, where he lodged in room number 114.
 The sponsor, Taïeb Radhouane, sent him through the association Les Amis de l'étudiant, the registration fees to register for Paris Institute of Political Studies, where he started to attend public finance classes.
 He also obtained a financial aid from his friend and protector, Mounier-Pillet, who was his former teacher in Monastir.
 The same year, his friends Sfar and Guiga, joined him while he was tutoring a young Sfaxian boy, Mohamed Aloulou, sent by his parents to sit for the baccalaureate exam in Lycée Louis-le-Grand.
-One day in 1925, while tidying his room, Bourguiba found the address of a woman his protector recommended him to meet: Mathilde Lefras, a 35 years old widow whose husband died during the war.
+One day in 1925, while tidying his room, Bourguiba found the address of a woman his protector suggested he meet: Mathilde Lefras, a 35-year-old widow whose husband died during the war.
 He met her for the first time in her apartment, on the first floor of a building in the 20th arrondissement of Paris.
 She invited him to enter and asked him to tell his story.
 Touched by his background, she asked to see him once again, and, in the upcoming months, invited him to move in with her.
-Since then, he gave away his room in the campus and settled with Mathilde.
-With this new way of life, Bourguiba distanced himself from the other students but also the Tunisian struggle, as a strong repression started back at the country.
+After that, he gave away his room on the campus and settled in with Mathilde.
+With this new way of life, Bourguiba distanced himself from the other students but also the Tunisian struggle, as a strong wave of repression started back at the country.